How to Follow a Warfarin Diet [Made Easy]

-Changes to diet and other factors can contribute to the need to change your warfarin dosage.
+Changes to diet (the way you eat) and other factors can contribute to the need to change your warfarin dosage.
 Consistency is a word you are going to hear a lot in this article.
 Because when it comes to warfarin and your diet, consistency is key.

 We are going to breakdown how warfarin and your diet interact in an oversimplified manner.
 Keep in mind these processes are much more complex, this is just an easy way to help you better understand your warfarin diet.

 The most important nutrient to consider when following a warfarin diet is Vitamin K. Warfarin helps prevent blood clots.
 While Vitamin K helps blood to clot.

 If we think of Warfarin as a “blood thinner”, we can think of vitamin K as a “blood thickener”.
 Scientifically, this is not exactly how it works.
 But it’s a good way to think of the relationship between warfarin and vitamin K.

 Consistency is Key

 In some ways, warfarin and vitamin K are working against each other, so consistency is key.